Qams/Heap/README.md

-Heap implementation with JUnit tests.
+Generic Heap implementation with JUnit tests.
 App builds in Gradle.